AdamMeyers/The_Termolator/README.txt

 2) To run the system, the command is

-   $TERMOLATOR/run_termolator.sh FOREGROUND BACKGROUND EXTENSION OUTPUT_NAME TRUE-OR-FALSE TRUE-OR-FALSE 30000 5000 PROGRAM-DIRECTORY
+   $TERMOLATOR/run_termolator.sh FOREGROUND BACKGROUND EXTENSION OUTPUT_NAME TRUE-OR-FALSE TRUE-OR-FALSE 30000 5000 PROGRAM-DIRECTORY ADDITIONAL_TOPIC_STRING

 The arguments are defined as follows: